-- 1. In the event of an accident preventing either the athlete or a horse from finishing, both incur elimination.
-If, despite the accident, the athlete completes the round but does not leave the arena mounted, he does not incur elimination. - 2.
-If the Ground Jury finds that either athlete or horse, after an accident, is not fit to compete they must impose elimination.
+1. In the event of an accident preventing either the athlete or a horse from finishing, both incur elimination.
+If, despite the accident, the athlete completes the round but does not leave the arena mounted, he does not incur elimination.

+If the Ground Jury finds that either athlete or horse, after an accompete they must impose elimination. cident, is not fit to